Do You. Do It All. Do It Here.

 There is no one-size-fits-all at Washington College: from double-majoring to internships to study abroad and semester-long interdisciplinary programs, students at Washington College get the chance to shape their ideal education.
 Our student body draws roughly 1,480 students from 29 countries, and with a student-to-faculty ratio of 11:1 and an average class size of 17, you’ll never feel like a number.

-Chestertown isn’t for everyone, but Maryland’s Eastern Shore is heaven for the adventurous spirit who loves the outdoors - and where else would we be able to fit a 4,700-acre living lab like our River and Field Campus?
+Chestertown, a charming location on Maryland’s Eastern Shore, is heaven for the adventurous spirit who loves the outdoors (and also for those who enjoy a vibrant, close-knit community full of fun shops and activities) - and where else would we be able to fit a 4,700-acre living lab like our River and Field Campus?
 Plus, with Philadelphia, Baltimore, and Washington, D.C. within day-trip distance, there are plenty of solutions for the occasional city-life craving.